 The MTi's on-board filters use sensor fusion to correct for the sensor biases in the orientation.
-The MTi uses Gyroscopes, Accelerometers and the Magnetometers (as well as GNSS for MTi-G-710).
+The MTi uses Gyroscopes, Accelerometers and the Magnetometers (as well as GNSS for MTi-7 and MTi-G-710).
 Combining these sensors gives the MTi the possibility to detect and correct for sensor biases.
 It does this e.g. using accelerations, the gravitational pull of the earth, angular velocities and the magnetic field.

 For more information see section Xsens Kalman Filter (XKF3i) in the MTi User Manual.

 Using the magnetic field to estimate gyro bias

 There are two situations: